sayantani11/sayantani11/README.md

 # My Experiences 🙌🏻

 - [GSSOC'21 Participant](https://gssoc.girlscript.tech/): Contributed to various projects, automation scripts mainly based on Python or C++.
 Developed efficient solutions to complex algorithmic problems in Python.
+- [Microsoft Student Learn Ambassadoe](https://studentambassadors.microsoft.com/): Learn Student Ambassadors are a global group of campus leaders who are eager to help fellow students, create robust tech communities and develop technical and career skills for the future.
 <br>

 # Connect with me 📌